-EUROFIMA consistently tapped the primary market 8 times during the year, including three increases of the Dec 2025 outstanding bond and the launch and taps of the new Jan 2027 bond.
-Total volume reached AUD 330 million, in line with the previous year.
+In the AUD domestic market, EUROFIMA consistently tapped the primary market six times during the first half of 2017, including one increase of the Dec 2025 outstanding bond and five taps of the Jan 2027 bond.
+Total volume reached AUD 175 million, which, however, represents a 50% decrease from the previous year.